 I have avoided the small but ever-present monitoring of petrol prices, shopping docket discounts, queues at the pump and in store and the unavoidable upsell to buy a snack bar or a 20 pack of toilet rolls.
 It’s funny but some of the small things end up being most noticed since buying an electric vehicle.

-For weekday charging I rely on my wall charger at work which can pump around 60km of charge into the battery per hour.
+For weekday charging I rely on a wall charger at work which can pump around 60km of charge into the battery per hour.
 This means I’m always fully charged ready to travel over 425km at the drop of a hat.
 If there is a longer trip coming up I can also increase the battery limit (which normally sits at 85%) to full and enjoy up to 485km.

 Undoubtedly style is a personal preference but generally people appreciate sleek design and robust curves.
 The body of the Model S certainly delivers on these and as far as luxury is concerned it holds its own against most other top end sedans.

+For everyday driving the car is extremely silent, easy to handle and just a pleasure to drive.
 The overall experience is very smooth and will drive indefinitely while you have the autopilot engaged and your hands aren’t off the wheel for too long a period.

 Quality and Comfort

 The Tesla includes a Premium option that provides leather seats and nappa leather dashboard.
 When combined with the wood trim it certainly gives the car a luxurious, quality feel.
 With the impressive 17 inch centre display, dashboard screen and subtle led ambient lighting the design is quite minimalistic.

 There are many features, from automatically adjusting the suspension height based on your GPS location (ie. steep driveway at home) right through to the ability to “summon” your vehicle out of its parking spot remotely just to name a couple.

 So what does this mean for the future?